tbates/tbates.github.io/_posts/2000-11-30-base-First-steps.markdown

 ---

 <a name="top"></a>
 umx stands for "user" OpenMx helper library.
-It's purpose is to help with [Structural Equation Modeling](https://en.wikipedia.org/wiki/Structural_equation_modeling) in [OpenMx](https://openmx.ssri.psu.edu).
+It's purpose is to help with [Structural Equation Modeling](https://en.wikipedia.org/wiki/Structural_equation_modeling) in [R](https://cran.r-project.org).

-I called this post "first steps" but it will take you a long way into practical modelling.
+I called this post "first steps" but it will take you a long way into practical modeling.
 So, let's do some modeling …

 If you haven't installed umx, [do that now](/basic/2000/12/10/base-Install.html), and follow the link back here.